 On August 12, 2020, our sponsor purchased an aggregate of 8,625,000 founder shares for a purchase price of \$25,000, or approximately \$0.003 per share.
 Prior to the initial investment in the company of \$25,000 by the sponsor, the company had no assets, tangible or intangible.
 The purchase price of the founder shares was determined by dividing the amount of cash contributed to the company by the number of founder shares issued.
 The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 34,500,000 units if the underwriters' over-allotment option is exercised in full, and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
-Up to 1,125,000 of the founder shares will be forfeited depending on the exercise their over-allotment option, that our initial stockholders have forfeited 1,125,000 founder shares, and that there are 37,500,000 shares of common stock issued and outstanding after this offering.
+Up to 1,125,000 of the founder shares will be forfeited depending on the extent to which the underwriters' over-allotment is exercised.
+The post-offering percentages in the following table assume that the underwriters do not exercise their over-allotment option, that our initial stockholders have forfeited 1,125,000 founder shares, and that there are 37,500,000 shares of common stock issued and outstanding after this offering.

 Number of Shares Approximate Percentage of Outstanding Common Stock

 Name and Address of Beneficial Owner(1) Beneficially Owned(2)(4) Before Offering After Offering

 Altitude Acquisition Holdco LLC (our sponsor)(3) 8,625,000 100% 20%

 Gary Teplis(3) 8,625,000 100% 20%

 Farris Griggs

-Kevin Schubert - -
+Kevin Schubert

 Adeel Rouf

-Gavin Isaacs - -
+Gavin Isaacs

 Thomas Breitling

 Sam Galeotos

 Hilton Sturisky

 Michael Taride

 All executive officers, directors and director nominees as a group (9 individuals) 8,625,000 100% 20%

-(1) Unless otherwise noted, the business address of each of the following is 400 Perimeter Center Terrace Suite 151, Atlanta, Georgia, 30346.

-(2) Interests shown consist solely of founder shares, classified as Class B common stock.
-Such shares will automatically convert into Class A common stock concurrently with or immediately following the consummation of our initial business combination on a one-for-one basis, subject to adjustment, as described in the section entitled "Description of Securities."

-(3) Altitude Acquisition Holdco LLC is the record holder of the shares reported herein.
+- (1) Unless otherwise noted, the business address of each of the following is 400 Perimeter Center Terrace Suite 151, Atlanta, Georgia, 30346. - (2) Interests shown consist solely of founder shares, classified as Class B common stock.
+Such shares will automatically convert into Class A common stock concurrently with or immediately following the consummation of our initial business combination on a one-for-one basis, subject to adjustment, as described in the section entitled "Description of Securities." - (3) Altitude Acquisition Holdco LLC is the record holder of the shares reported herein.
 Mr. Teplis is the sole managing member of Altitude Acquisition Holdco LLC.
-Mr. Teplis has voting and investment discretion with respect to the common stock held of record by Altitude Acquisition Holdco LLC.
-Each of our officers and directors other than Mr. Teplis disclaims any beneficial ownership of any shares held by Altitude Acquisition Holdco LLC.

-4) Includes up to 1,125,000 founder shares that will be forfeited depending on the extent to which the underwriters' over-allotment option is exercised.
+Mr. Teplis has voting and investment discretion

+- with respect to the common stock held of record by Altitude Acquisition Holdco LLC.
+Each of our officers and directors other than Mr. Teplis disclaims any beneficial ownership of any shares held by Altitude Acquisition Holdco LLC. - (4) Includes up to 1,125,000 founder shares that will be forfeited depending on the extent to which the underwriters' over-allotment option is exercised.